flatlay image of a cosmetic product on wooden tray - regulatory inspection for cosmetic products

 All considerations mentioned previously extend to advertising materials associated with cosmetic products.
 Whether it’s websites, e-commerce platforms, brochures, or any promotional content, they must all be crafted with compliance in mind.
 This is especially crucial concerning marketing claims, as they are often the primary focus when developing websites or any advertising materials.

 While inspections or regulatory oversight might be less frequent or rigorous on these channels compared to physical products, it’s always advisable to prioritise compliance.
 It’s a best practice to have all content, especially claims, vetted by a trustworthy partner to ensure accuracy and adherence to regulations.
+With the transversal Packaging & Packaging Waste Regulation upcoming, it is even more important to ensure this packaging compliance to meet all obligations.

 Understanding Regulatory Obligations for Cosmetics in the UK